Impact & Belonging

 • Recognize that the recent killings of persons of color by police are but a few in a history of killings

-Learn more about the School of Education and Human Sciences Diversity, Equity, Inclusion & Belonging Initiative.
+Learn more about the School of Education and Human Sciences Impact & Belonging Initiative.